POSTED: 27 Jul 2023

 • Improved skin barrier function: they help to improve the skin’s barrier function, which can protect the skin from damage caused by the environment.

-Ceramides can be classified as either natural or synthetic.
-Natural ceramides are derived from animal or plant sources.
-Synthetic ones are made in a lab.
-Both natural and synthetic ceramides can be effective in skincare.
+Ceramides are either natural or synthetic.
+Natural ceramides come from animal or plant sources, whilst synthetic ones are made in a lab.
+Both can be effective in skincare.
 However, natural ceramides are more likely to be gentle on the skin and less likely to cause irritation.

 • Ceramide AP helps to maintain the skin’s barrier and protect it from damage.